rust-lang/book/src/ch04-02-references-and-borrowing.md

 Note that a reference’s scope starts from where it is introduced and continues through the last time that reference is used.
-For instance, this code will compile because the last usage of the immutable references occurs before the mutable reference is introduced:
+For instance, this code will compile because the last usage of the immutable references, the `println!`, occurs before the mutable reference is introduced:

 ```rust,edition2018
 {{#rustdoc_include ../listings/ch04-understanding-ownership/no-listing-13-reference-scope-ends/src/main.rs:here}}